-In a clean glass jar or clean, odor-free plastic container, combine the buttermilk and the cream.
+In a clean glass jar, combine the buttermilk and the cream.
 Cover loosely (it should be protected from dust, etc, but have a little room to breath) and put in a draft-free place.
 Give it a stir after several hours and, if it’s not thick, give it more time.
-It will take anywhere from 12 to 24 hours for the cultures to work their magic.
+It will take anywhere from 12 to 24 hours.
 The warmer your kitchen, the quicker the process.
-When it has thickened, put a tight lid on it and store it in the fridge where it will keep for 1 to 2 weeks.
+When it has thickened, put a tight lid on it and store it in the fridge where it will keep for at least 1 or 2 weeks.

 To make the next batch, substitute some of the existing crème fraîche for the buttermilk.